pyeve/cerberus/docs/contribute.rst

 Testing with other Python versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Before you submit a pull request, make sure your tests and changes run in
-all supported python versions: 2.6, 2.7, 3.3, 3.4 and PyPy.
-Instead of creating all
+all supported python versions.
+Instead of creating all those environments by
-those environments by hand, Cerberus uses tox_.
+hand, Cerberus uses tox_.

 Make sure you have all required python versions installed and run: